Most Great Barrier Reef coral studied this year was bleached

 In July last year, Australia garnered enough international support to defer an attempt by UNESCO, the United Nations’ cultural organization, to downgrade the reef’s World Heritage status to “in danger“ because of damage caused by climate change.

-But the question will be back on the World Heritage Committee’s agenda at its annual meeting next month.
+But the question will be back on the World Heritage Committee’s agenda at its next annual meeting.

+The Great Barrier Reef accounts for around 10% of the world’s coral reef ecosystems and was named because of the extensive hazards it posed to 18th century seafarers.
+The network of more than 2,500 reefs covers 348,000 square kilometers (134,000 square miles).

+Coral is made up of tiny animals called polyps that are fed by microscopic algae that live inside the reefs and are sensitive to changes in water temperatures.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.